webclinic017/gotolong/README.md

 # GotoLong

+GotoLong is being developed as a Portfolio Advisor.

-GotoLong is an Indian Stock Advisor (ISA) that can be used to identify stocks for buy and sale.
+It has an Indian Stock Advisor (ISA) that can be used to identify stocks for buy and sale.

 It relies on